 Rather than simply saying that one is superior to the other, the choice is often more about which projects they are best suited for.
 Understanding the major differences between the material types gives project managers a significant advantage during the early stages of the development process.

 Thermoplastics are a popular manufacturing material that continues to rise in the eyes of engineers and designers across the world due to some unique attributes.
 Thanks to their chemical makeup, thermoplastics can be heated and molded into any shape over and over again without sacrificing appearance or material integrity.
+Unlike thermosets, there is no chemical bonding during the curing process.
 This not only means that they’re well suited to an endless list of design possibilities, but also that they are functionally recyclable.

 Regardless of the project you have in mind, Industrial Custom Products can help you select a fitting material and ensure a smooth and successful product development process.
-For engineers and designers interested in utilizing thermoplastics, call us at (612) 781-2255 or send us your design and/or questions today.
+We can help you choose the best plastic based on your unique product needs.